-Sibling by definition is a:
+Sibling / Child by definition is a:

-- A. Biological/adoptive sibling - B. Stepsibling residing in the same household.
-Stepsiblings living in different households are not considered for a sibling preference - C. Foster children residing within the same household.
-Foster Parents must provide documentation showing they have legal guardianship. - D. A twelfth-grade student or alumnus of the school with a sibling applying for the following year does not qualify the sibling for sibling preference.
+- A. Biological/adoptive sibling or child - B. Stepsibling/stepchild residing in the same household.
+Step siblings/step children living in different households are not considered for a sibling preference - C. Foster children residing within the same household.
+Foster Parents must provide documentation showing they have legal guardianship. - D. Legal guardianship of children residing in the same household as an employee or another student. - E. A twelfth-grade student or alumnus of the school with a sibling applying for the following year does not qualify the sibling for sibling preference.